Tay-Dzonu-QA/ICE_Final/README.md

 The Album, Artist, Genre, Track pages:
 * Offer an area to see each of these entities in full and have crud functionality
-* Has sidebar to either Sort or Order the data
+* Has sidebar to either Sort, Filter or Order the data

 </details>